-The red slide on the extreme right was the most thrilling of all as you can feel yourself being lifted off just as you hit the end of the slide before making a big splash into the pool.
+The red slide on the extreme right was the most thrilling of it all as you can feel yourself being lifted off just as you hit the end of the slide before making a big splash into the pool.

 On the 2nd day, we hopped onto the buggy and made our way to Treasure Bay, an activity centre where guests of Canopi can try different water and land activities at a fee.
-It was the best decision ever as the kids discovered an indoor playground where they got to enjoy unlimited playtime for $8 while it was pouring on the 2nd morning.
+It was the best decision as the kids discovered an indoor playground where they got to enjoy unlimited playtime for S$8 while it was pouring on the second morning.

-The only downside is that it’s not air-conditioned and even with a high ceiling and a few fans, the playground was pretty warm but that didn’t bother the kids a single bit.
+The only downside was that it’s not air-conditioned and even with a high ceiling and a few fans, the playground was pretty warm but that didn’t bother the kids a single bit.

-And can you guess what we adults did while the kids were having a ball?
+And can you guess what we adults did while the kids were having a ball of a time?
 We went for an hour of massage and it was bliss for everyone 🙂

 On the last day, the kids returned for more indoor play after we checked out while some of us rented escooters just for kicks.
 No bike licence is needed as the escooters only go up to 20 km/hour.

-Though I was apprehensive about riding it alone initially, I’m glad I went ahead anyway.
+Though I was initially apprehensive about riding it alone, I’m glad I went ahead with it anyway.
 It was so liberating to ride on one around the lagoon and have the cool breeze in your hair.
 A very fun experience especially if you’ve always secretly harboured dreams of riding a motorbike.

 Food Choices at Canopi

-In terms of food choices, I would say that the main restaurant, The Patio, wasn’t all that shabby.
-Sure, prices are expensive where you can expect to pay around S$16-S$18 for a pizza and $12 for nasi goreng and mee goreng which are the average prices for dining options at a hotel , but the choices are pretty decent with both local and Western options.
+In terms of food choices, the main restaurant, The Patio, wasn’t all that shabby.
+Sure, prices are expensive where you can expect to pay around S$16-S$18 for a pizza and $12 for nasi goreng and mee goreng which are the average prices for dining options at a hotel , but the choices are pretty decent with both local and Western dishes.

-For our breakfast, we headed to Warna Warni, another cafe within the resort grounds, where they have a playground right outside the cafe.
-The breakfast spread was not too bad with the usual fare of eggs, bread, porridge, noodles, french toast, cereal, fruits, etc.
+For breakfast, we headed to Warna Warni, another cafe within the resort grounds, where they have a playground outside the cafe.
+The breakfast spread consisted of the usual fare of eggs, pastries, porridge, noodles, french toast, cereal, fruits, etc.

-If you’re feeling adventurous, you can also head out to the nearest hawker or even go to the kelong for seafood.
+If you’re feeling adventurous, you can also head out to the nearest hawker centre or go to the kelong for seafood.